tulpenkiste/Kirigami64/README.md

 ## Windows
 Using this software is not recommended *or* supported on Windows.
 Check out the [SM64 PC Info website](https://www.sm64pc.info/) for a launcher more suited towards your operating system.
 ## MacOS
 // TODO: Figure out if this is possible.
+It should be possible?
 ## Linux
 Run `chmod +x Kirigami64` in the /build/bin/ folder (or on your executable somewhere else) then execute the file in the terminal (`./Kirigami64`) or through a desktop file. <br>
 Make sure to put a US SM64 rom with the name `baserom.us.z64` in the same directory as the executable. <br>